 Kathleen Valiasek.
-Kathleen Valiasek has served as our Chief Financial Officer since November 2021 and served as Chief Financial Officer of our predecessor company from April 2021 to November 2021.
-Previously, Ms. Valiasek served as Chief Financial Officer from January 2017 to June 2019 and Chief Business Officer from June 2019 to March 2021 at Amyris (NASDAQ: AMRS), a science and technology leader in the research, development and production of sustainable ingredients for the clean health and beauty and flavors and fragrances markets.
+Kathleen Valiasek has served as our Chief Executive Officer since March 2025, our President since June 2024, and our Chief Financial Officer since November 2021.
+She also served as Chief Financial Officer of our predecessor company from April 2021 to November 2021.
+Previously, Ms. Valiasek served as Chief Financial Officer from January 2017 to June 2019 and Chief Business Officer from June 2019 to March 2021 at Amyris (NASDAQ: AMRS), a science and technology leader in the research, development, and production of sustainable ingredients for the clean health and beauty and flavors and fragrances markets.
 Prior to Amyris, Ms. Valiasek served as Chief Executive Officer of Lenox Group, Inc., a finance and strategic consulting firm she founded in 1994, and, in this capacity, she worked closely with the senior management teams of fast-growing companies including start-ups, venturebacked, and Fortune 500 companies such as Albertsons, CVS, Gap, Kaiser Permanente, and Softbank.
 At Lenox Group, Ms. Valiasek was typically engaged for critical roles on multi-year assignments including M&A transactions, debt and equity financings, IPOs, and spinoffs.
 Ms. Valiasek holds a B.B.A. from the University of Massachusetts at Amherst.